macbeff/RollADie/README.md

 SBU = 15
 while SBU == 15:
-    Roll=input("Type 'roll' and hit enter if you would like to roll a die or 'stop' if you would like to stop. ") if Roll=="roll":
+    Roll=input("Type 'roll' and hit enter if you would like to roll dice or 'stop' if you would like to stop. ") if Roll=="roll":
         import random
         x=random.randint(1,6)